Indiana State Road 148: Route description

 SR 148 begins at an intersection with SR 48, in rural Dearborn County.
 The highway heads southwest as a two-lane highway passing mostly through woodland, with some farmland.
 The route curves southeast and heads towards Aurora.
 The road enters Aurora, passing through mostly residential properties.
 SR 148 ends at a traffic signal with U.S. Route 50 (US 50), near the Ohio River.

 No segment of State Road 148 in Indiana is included in the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.
-The highway is maintained by the Indiana Department of Transportation (INDOT) like all other state roads in the state.
+Like all other state roads in Indiana, the highway is maintained by the Indiana Department of Transportation (INDOT).
 The department tracks the traffic volumes along all state roads as a part of its maintenance responsibilities using a metric called average annual daily traffic (AADT).
 This measurement is a calculation of the traffic level along a segment of roadway for any average day of the year.
 In 2010, INDOT figured that lowest traffic levels were 1,890 vehicles and 70 commercial vehicles used the highway daily near the intersection with US 50.
 The peak traffic volumes were 4,330 vehicles and 120 commercial vehicles AADT along the section of SR 148 at its western terminus near SR 48.